wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.2.1 =
+* Fixed an indexing issue with Lazy Loading Videos
+* Flickr content source: fixed author URL linking for groups
+* Fixed a PHP notice in the widget class

+== Changelog ==
 = 2.2 =
 * Fixed the `expansion_factor is not defined` error.
 * Fixed the `_preferred_image_size` is not defined error.